-After living and working in Chicago for the last 10 years, I resigned from what was a pretty cush Director of Marketing position to move back home to Dallas, TX.
-Fortunately, my mother is in the very early stages and is still independent and high-functioning.
-She plays an integral role in the care of my grandmother who is in the later stages.
+After living and working in Chicago for 10 years, I resigned from what was a pretty cushy Director of Marketing position to move back home to Dallas, TX.
+When I moved home, I thought I was moving home to help my mom take care of my grandmother.
+After less than a year of being back, I realized that my mom was having issues as well, and she soon received a diagnosis herself.
+In the beginning of this journey, my mother was in the early stages and was fairly independent and high-functioning.
+She played an integral role in the care of my grandmother, while she battled her own challenges, primarily short-term memory loss.

 As a bachelorette living the single life in the big city, I knew little about taking care of anyone other than myself.
-Needless to say, this experience has been a definite roller coaster ride as I learn valuable lessons about caring for others and the huge responsibilities that come along with my new role.
+Needless to say, this experience has been a definite roller coaster ride as I have learned valuable lessons about caring for others and the huge responsibilities that come along with being a caregiver.

 I research everything.
-So of course my first instinct when faced with this new and daunting role of caregiving was to start researching.
+So of course my first instinct was to start researching.
 I found so many resources, including websites, blogs, social service agencies, non-profits organizations, other caregivers and more.
 I realize that every caregiver does not have the time, patience or energy to scour the internet for help and because I have learned so much, I want to share my newly found knowledge with you.
-As I travel on this journey of caregiving and learn more about available resources, I will do my best to share my experiences and what I learn in hopes that I can be of even just a little help to you.
+As I travel on this journey of caregiving and learn more about this disease, I will do my best to share my experiences and what I learn in hopes that I can be of even just a little help to you.

-I have a special place in my heart for caregivers, especially those who care for loved ones with Alzheimer’s or Dementia because I can empathize with your daily journey.
+I have a special place in my heart for caregivers, especially those who care for loved ones with Alzheimer’s or related dementia because I can empathize with your daily journey.
 I know that every situation is different.
 But I also know what it’s like to have to navigate a health care system that is anything but easy.
 I know what it’s like to have to be an advocate for someone who has no voice.
-I know what it’s like to have to help someone with their “activities of daily living” on a 24 hour basis.
-(If you are a caregiver you have probably heard this phrase.
-If you are just starting on this journey, trust me, it’s coming.)
+And I know what it’s like to have a job that you didn’t necessarily ask for, and you are totally unprepared for, but that you take on 24/7 and perform the best way you can.

 I am by no means a medical expert.
-I share from what I have seen from my own personal experiences.
+I share from what I have seen from my own personal experiences, and what I have learned in various trainings and seminars over the last four years.
 I write for caregivers, in hopes that sharing my stories about our journey will let you know that you are not alone.
 I write for our loved ones who may no longer have a voice.
 I write for myself as an outlet.
-Hopefully, I brighten your day and put a smile on your face along the way.

 Everyday in the world of caregiving is different.
 There is rarely a dull moment.
 However, you would be surprised how faith and a good sense of humor will help push you through the hard times.